Myrtos: Points of interest

-Myrtos is also the location for two Minoan archaeological sites, at Fournou Korifi and Pyrgos, which provide evidence that the village and its environs have been inhabited since the neolithic period.
+Myrtos is also the location for two Minoan archaeological sites, at Fournou Korifi and Pyrgos, which provide evidence that the village and its environs have been inhabited since the Neolithic period.
 There is also a Roman villa, although the ruins are now largely covered or lost due to coastal erosion and local building.

 In Myrtos there is a small museum, dedicated to the local history, which features a scale model of Fournou Korifi created by John Atkinson, a British potter resident in the village who is the current museum curator.
 Near the small village Mithi, about 3 miles (5 km) from Myrtos lies the Sarakina Gorge.

-GPS Coordinates for Myrtos are 35.0036111° N and 25.5844444° E

 Economy

 Of particular importance in increasing the prosperity around Myrtos in the middle of the twentieth century was the Netherlander Paul Kuijpers.
 After his studies in the Netherlands, he moved to Crete in 1966 and introduced greenhouses in the southern part of the island, as a result of which farmers could harvest all year round and were less dependent on the weather.
 The areas surrounding Myrtos are still dominated by greenhouses often composed only of wooden frames covered with plastic sheeting.
 In 1971, Kuijpers was killed in a car accident and a memorial bust in Gra Lighia commemorates his importance for the area.